SejalDawkar/Basic_Banking_System-Sparks-Foundation/README.md

 # Basic_Banking_System Sparks Foundation
-A website created for basic banking operations using HTML5,CSS3,PHP and MYSQL database.
+A website created for basic banking operations using HTML,CSS,Bootstrap,Javascript,PHP and MYSQL database.

 Sparks Foundation Internship Project : Basic Banking System A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
 A dummy user can also be created.